Check Last Minute Availability

 This pretty park west of Augusta is best known for its equestrian facilities, Confederate museum and lakeside group camp.
 Horseback riders can explore 12 miles of trails and stay overnight in their own campground.
 Overnight guests can choose from lakeside cottages or a modern campground, while large groups can enjoy privacy in the park’s group camp or pioneer campground.

 Visitors can enjoy geocaching, fishing and boating, while also learning about a key officer in the American Civil War.
 Named after the vice president of the Confederacy and governor of Georgia, A.H.
-Stephens State Historic Park features a Confederate museum with one of the finest collections of Civil War artifacts in Georgia.
+Stephens State Park features a Confederate museum with one of the finest collections of Civil War artifacts in Georgia.
 Stephens’ home, Liberty Hall, is renovated to its 1875 style, fully furnished and open for tours.

-A. H. Stephens State Historic Park Business Plan
+A. H. Stephens State Park Business Plan